 After exploring the nooks and crannies in town, head to the cold springs nearby.
 It’s an excellent spot to cool off, especially during summer!
 And the perfect place for a barbeque.
 Although there is no charge to access the cold streams, you should know that it’s a very popular spot among locals.
 Therefore if you want to skip the crowds, it’s best to visit during the week.

 Nanzhuang (map) is a scenic mountain village in neighboring Miaoli Country.
 It is only a 45 minute drive from Hsinchu City making it an easy day trip.
-Besides its close proximity to one of the best hiking spots in Taiwan – Lion’s Head Mountain, the village also boasts with a few unique historical sites.
+Besides its close proximity to one of the best hiking spots in Taiwan – Lion’s Head Mountain, the village also boasts several unique historical sites.
 Be sure not to miss Osmanthus Alley, Yongchang Temple, and the Nanzhuang Old Post Office on your visit here.

-Similar to Jiufen and Fengqihu Old Streets, Nanzhuang also has a lively food street following a narrow alleyway.
+Similar to Jiufen and Fenqihu Old Streets, Nanzhuang also has a lively food street following a narrow alleyway.
 Thanks to the width of the alley, it can get crowded quite quickly – especially if you have claustrophobia.
 That said, a visit to Nanzhuang would simply not be complete without wandering through this narrow lane!
 Be sure to try some of the local delicacies, and buy a few quirky souvenirs.

 Insider’s tip: Although most people turn around after visiting the Old Post Office, I highly recommend trekking on a bit further.
 At the Zhonggang River, you can enjoy magnificent views over the valley and mountains as a backdrop.